minetest-mods/vehicle_mash/README.md

 - "Hovercraft" by Stuart Jones (experimental and disabled by default)

 - 26 vehicles currently (27 if you include the experimental hovercraft)
+- Certain vehicles can now carry passengers.
+Currently one passenger max.

 - Disable vehicles by commenting out it's 'dofile' line in init.lua
 - Adding new vehicles is a simple matter of:
 	- create/aquire vehicle model and textures